knative/docs/docs/install/operator/configuring-eventing-cr.md

 ### Setting the default channel for the broker

-For example, if you are using a Channel-based Broker and you would like to change the brokers default channel from `InMemoryChannel` into `KafkaChannel`, here is what your Eventing CR looks like, to modify the ConfigMap `config-br-default-channel`:
+If you are using a Channel-based Broker and you would like to change the brokers default channel from `InMemoryChannel` into `KafkaChannel`, here is what your Eventing CR looks like, to modify the ConfigMap `config-br-default-channel`:

 ```
 apiVersion: operator.knative.dev/v1alpha1